franout/CTH_HPC/report/report_ass_03.md

 **Reading and writing files**
   Files can be read with fread() and written with fwrite().
 These functions are less complex than fscanf() or fprint() and therefore faster. fwrite() and fread() are using buffer to write or read.
-This results in faster computation.
+This results in a reduced numbers of disk access and as consequence an increase into the performance.

 **Command line arguments**
   It is possible to pass arguments to a program via command line.
-If intended, these additional inputs allow the user to change the program behaviour.
+If intended, these additional inputs allow the user to change the program behaviour, in our case it will only define the maximum number of threads.
   POSIX library contains an easy way to implement the parsing of command line arguments.

 **Locality**